 What do you enjoy the most about your course?

 As previously mentioned, the variety of modules study is great here and they are all really interesting.
 It is also quite a small team of staff within social sciences, which creates a really nice student/lecturer-friendly relationship.
 The staff are extremely helpful and very knowledgeable in the topic they are teaching as many are researchers as well as lecturers.
 Social and Policy Studies also have socials and subject-area teams.
 I participated in the subject-area 6-a-side team and met many friends from different year groups.

 What do you think of the teaching quality and facilities?

 The staff are very friendly and helpful as long as you put the effort in yourself.
 Lectures are more like seminars, interacting with students, creating debates, and discussions.
 The library has great resources meaning you don’t have to spend your student loan on books!

 Did you have a particular favourite module/project on your course?
 If so, what?

 Personally, I really enjoyed the research method modules.
 From first year all the way through to final year, I have been learning about different research methods and conducting research that is interesting to me.
 I specifically enjoyed Ethnographic research which is what I used for my dissertation.

-I was offered a role which I started in September 2019 as a HR Generalist at the company where I did my placement.
+I have been offered a role which I will start in September 2019 as a HR Generalist at the company where I did my placement.
 My degree has taught me about important issues regarding race and gender within the workplace.